cadrephp/Cadre.Module/README.md

 ## Cadre\Module\ModuleLoaderInterface

-This interface extends `Aura\Di\ContainerConfigInterface` and defines one new method.
+This interface extends `Aura\Di\ContainerConfigInterface` and defines one method.

 ### loaded($name)